 About Complete Equestrian

-Manager and Head Coach, Nicole Collins, was born in Denver, Colorado.
+Manager and Head Coach, Nicole Rau, was born in Denver, Colorado.
 After living in the inner city for 9 years, she was blessed to join the Westernaires, a precision mounted drill team.
 It was here that she discovered her passion in life.
 It was horses that set her apart from her peers and kept her away from negative influences.

 Horses became more than an activity to her, they became a form of therapy and education.
 After moving to Fort Collins in 2001 she decided to pursue her degrees in Equine Science and Psychology at Colorado State University in an effort to bring the same joy to at risk children that she had.

 Nicole is considered a truly gifted and passionate horsewomen.
 She is experienced in precision mounted drill, trick riding, and jumping at liberty where she excelled to the highest possible divisions with the Westernaires of Golden, Colorado.
 She has trained extensively in reining and stadium jumping.
 She was a very active member of the College of Agriculture, sharing great experiences with Colorado State University.

 From founding the Colorado State University Vaulting Team in 2004 to holding several officer positions in the Collegiate Horseman's Association, the Mountain Riders Horse Club, the CSU Vaulting Team, the CSU Equine Council and the CSU Agriculture Council in addition to competition with the CSU Judging Team and Equestrian Team; Nicole has participated in a full range of equine activities making her a versatile member of the equine industry.

 In addition to CSU involvements, Nicole has also spread out her talents to participate with several therapeutic riding organizations along the front range in an effort to promote the benefits of riding and vaulting in physical, mental and cognitive abilities.
 She continues to use horses as a tool for therapy for many of her clients.